 Ashgabat to Dashoguz has paved road in very good condition for the first half starting from Ashgabat.
 The second part is a rough sandy desert road, with a lot of road works.
 If you want to see the gas crater, you need to go 5 km of the main road through a heap of sand.
 A 4 hour ride from the capital.
 You will probably need a gps to find it if you’re going without a guide.

 Insurance, border payments and police checks

-At the border you will be paying a ridiculous amount of money: fuel compensation, road tax, obligated insurance, immigration card and entry tax: it adds up to around 500$ for a lot of travellers.
-When you leave Turkmenistan, there’s an exit tax as well of around 30$ per person.
+At the border you will be paying a sizeable amount of money: fuel compensation, road tax, obligated insurance, immigration card and entry tax.
+The amount changes depending on your vehicle: 150$ for a 4WD Toyota, 255$ for a Land Rover, up to several hundred dollars for a minivan.